WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 CLI open source

 ### Meadow.Foundation

+Meadow.Foundation got a major sensor overhaul for b3.5, including the new `Read()`, `StartUpdating()`, and `StopUpdating()` pattern for sensor reads.
+We also published a new [Working with Sensors in Meadow.Foundation](/Meadow/Meadow.Foundation/Working_with_Sensors/) guide that is recommended reading, and explains the new pattern.

 Display Updates

-Meadow.Foundation Sensor upgrades

 ### New Developer Site

-[meadow docs integration (w/brand new home page), big new redesign, and major API Docs design and information architecture overhaul]
+You're looking at it!
+We took our beta-developer site live, with the hot new redesign, and of course, Meadow docs!
+The whole site has been redesigned, including the API docs, which also got a major information architecture overhaul.

 ## Beta 3.4